tonethar/IGME-230-GDD-Spring-2018/exercises/week-2/230-home-page.md

 # HW - Create a 230 home page

 ## I. Overview
-For this assignment you will create a personal 230 "home page" where you will be able to post links to the exercises and projects you will complete for this course.
+For this assignment you will create a personal 230 "home page" where you will be able to post links to the projects you will complete for this course.
 For those of you have not touched HTML & CSS since taking IGME-110, it will also function as a refresher on how to create a basic Web page, a directory (folder) structure, and post files to a Web server.

 ## II.
 Requirements
 * The page will be named index.html